Skip to main content

 Counselors can also assist in referring students to community agencies.
 Counselors are in continual contact with multiple professionals throughout the community and can help ease the transition, if need be.
 Some of the community agencies include mental health services, department of social services, extracurricular activities or groups, family counseling, support groups, etc. Please feel free to speak to your counselor about the different agencies available to you.

-Counselors Roles
+Counselor Roles

 Help Students: